 The plug-in requires separate license keys for clustered and standalone environments.
-For a clustered environment, you must apply the license to the physical client for the NetVault Backup Server; if you also use the same physical client for standalone protection, you must apply a separate standalone license to the same client.
-For information on the licensing process, including how to obtain the proper license keys, see the Dell NetVault Backup Installation Guide.
+For a clustered environment, apply the license to the physical client for the NetVault Backup Server; if you also use the same physical client for standalone protection, apply a separate standalone license to the same client.
+For information about the licensing process, including how to obtain the proper license keys, see the Quest NetVault Backup Installation Guide.